 Threatened with Extinction

-Elephants across the world are increasingly threated by habitat loss as expanding human activities push these magnificent creatures out of their historical safe havens in search of food, water, mates, and safety.
+Elephants across the world are increasingly threatened by habitat loss as expanding human activities push these magnificent creatures out of their historical safe havens in search of food, water, mates, and safety.
 To make matters worse, poaching has also been escalating over the past few decades as the international demand for ivory has increased.
 Consequently, populations of wild elephants have declined so drastically that they could go extinct in the wild within the next generation if current trends hold.
 The future of elephants depends on securing their habitat, reducing conflict with people, and preventing killing by poachers.

 Following Elephant Movement in West Africa